holographicSol/OmegaFindv2/README.md

 OmegaFind v2.

+Overview:

     Learn - Uses python-magic during a filesystem scan(s) to compile a database of 'trusted' suffix, buffer associations which can be used when performing various scan techniques.

     Deobfuscation - This scan technique attempts to expose files that may have been obfuscated.
 Attempted exposition is performed by comparing suffixes and buffers of files during deobfuscation scans to 'trusted' buffer, suffix associations in the database.

     Type scanning - Aggregates all file types specified.
 Again not by suffix but by known suffix, buffer associations according to the database.
 Useful in different situations including where file(s) may be evading a deobfuscation scan.

+Help:

     [OmegaFind v2]  [Multiprocess async for better performance] [Forensics tool.
 Search differently]